DreDre73/Etch-a-Sketch/README.md

 ## Features
 - Dynamic grid creation with user-defined size.
-- Draw by hovering or pressing-and-holding.
+- Draw by pressing-and-holding.
-- Reset the grid at any time.
+- Reset the sketch-pad at any time.
+- Rainbow mode: Draw in random colors.
+- Eraser mode: Remove colors from sketch-pad.
+- Color picker: Choose custom drawing colors.
+- Welcome alert with instructions when the page loads.

 ## Technologies
 - HTML